IIT Patna: Campus

-IIT Patna's campus is located at Amhara, Bihta, 35 km from Patna at a 501 acres site.
+IIT Patna's campus is located at Bihta, 35km from Patna at a 501 acres site.
 The foundation stone of the IIT Patna, Bihta Campus was laid by Kapil Sibal in 2011.
 IIT Patna started its new session (from July 2015) in its permanent campus located at Bihta.
-The campus at Bihta was inaugurated by Prime Minister Narendra Modi on 25 July 2015.
-Earlier, the institute was operating from a temporary 10 acre complex in Pataliputra colony, Patna, in buildings which have been renovated and were previously used by the Naveen Government Polytechnic {NEW GOVERNMENT POLYTECHNIC PATNA -13}.
+The campus at Bihta was inaugurated by Prime Minister Shri Narendra Modi on 25 July, 2015.
+Earlier, the institute operated from a temporary 10 acre campus in Pataliputra Colony, Patna, in renovated buildings that were previously used by the New Government Polytechnic, Patna-13.

 Administrative Building

 This is the main building of the campus that can be viewed directly from the campus main gate.
 It houses all the administrative offices, the Central Library, the Directorate, offices of all the Deans and other officials.

-Computer Science, Mechanical Engineering, Electrical Engineering Block (Block 3)

-The Department of Computer Science is evolving since the inception of IIT Patna in the year 2008 and employs researchers like Prof. Pushpak Bhattacharyya, Dr. Jimson Mathew, Dr. Arijit Mondal, and others.
-Other Departments like Electrical Engineering and Mechanical Engineering also reside within the aegis of the department.
-The major research areas of the department include Communications, Signal Processing, VLSI, Electric Drives, Power Systems and Power Electronics.
-The department has online access to IEL, Science Direct, Springer and other online journals.
-Software like MATLAB and GAMS are available with the department in order to accelerate the research.
-Instructional laboratories for Basic Electronics, Analog Electronics Digital Electronics, Digital Signal Processing, Embedded Systems, VLSI, Electrical Machines, Power Electronics and Power Systems are fully operational.

-Tutorial Block (Block 9)

-All the academic lectures take place in the Tutorial Block.
-The five-storey building also temporarily houses the laboratories in Computer Science, Physics and Chemistry for the undergraduate students.
-It also has the Computer Centre of the institute with total 18 GBPS internet connections and adequate server infrastructure.
-Laboratories in Basic Electronics, Analog Electronics, Digital Electronics, VLSI, Control, Instrumentation and Communication are also located in this building.

 Chemical and Biochemical Engineering Block (Block 6)

-The Department of Chemical and Biochemical Engineering is a newly established department, that was instituted in 2015 with the efforts of Dr. Sujoy Kumar Samanta, faculty of IIT Patna.
+The Department of Chemical and Biochemical Engineering was instituted in 2015.
 It is located in the Block-6 of the campus.
-The department accepted the first batch of undergraduate students in 2016 and presently has 9 faculty members.
+The department accepted its first undergraduate students in 2016.
 The Block-6 houses research facilities for its faculty members in various research fields ranging from Clean fuel production, capture and storage, Pinch analysis, Microwave-assisted heating, Process modelling and simulation to Bio-resource engineering and Wastewater treatment.
 The department has also set up various laboratories for its undergraduate students including Heat transfer laboratory, Mechanical Operations laboratory, Chemical Reaction Engineering laboratory, Process simulation laboratory among many others.